 The internet can be a great place for children and young people to learn, explore and play.
 It is a great tool for staying in touch with friends and family as well as interacting with the world around them.
 The internet can also be an incredibly inclusive, creative and fulfilling place.
 However, the virtual online world can be dangerous too and can present great risk of potential harm to our children and young people.
 It is important that we are aware of how to ensure that our children are safe when online.
 For our children here at Springwell, that risk is very real.
 They may not be aware of potential dangers or what to do when they face them.

-Children and young people’s lives have changed dramatically because of the coronavirus.
-With social distancing measures and most schools facing class closures, children will be spending more time at home and online.
 Now more than ever it’s important to ensure that our children are using the internet safely.
 It’s important to talk to your child about staying safe online and about the apps and sites they’re using.

 Here are some top tips for parents: